Steyer accuses No. 2 House Republican McCarthy of anti-Semitism

 He said the Republican Party has created a politically violent atmosphere and accused Trump himself of lawlessness.

-Trump said on Twitter he watched “Wacky Tom Steyer” being interviewed on CNN.
-“He comes off as a crazed & stumbling lunatic who should be running out of money pretty soon,” Trump wrote.
-“As bad as their field is, if he is running for President, the Dems will eat him alive!”
+Trump responded on Twitter that he watched “Wacky Tom Steyer” who “comes off as a crazed & stumbling lunatic who should be running out of money pretty soon.”

 Reporting by Doina Chiacu and Susan Cornwell; Editing by Cynthia Osterman